-There are three stages of transformation which are as follows:
+There are three stages of transformation which include:

-Competence is the first stage where a cell must be competent to take up the DNA.
-To develop competence, the cell responses to the environmental signal which allow the binding and penetration of DNA.
+- Competence is the first stage where a cell must be competent to take up the DNA.
+To develop competence, the cell responds to the environmental signal, allowing the binding and penetration of the free DNA.

-The DNA binding is the second stage of transformation in which the exogenous DNA first binds to the recipient cell wall as a result of developed competence.
+- The DNA binding is the second stage of transformation in which the exogenous or free DNA binds to the recipient’s cell wall due to developed competence.
 This stage occurs at the time of incubation of bacterial cell culture on ice.
-The DNA will bind to the recipient cell wall of bacteria by forming calcium chloride + DNA complex.
+The DNA will bind to the recipient cell wall of bacteria by forming calcium chloride plus a DNA complex.

-In the process of transformation, competence is of two types:
+In the process of transformation, competence can be of two types:

 - Natural competence

 It is a type where a transformation occurs naturally in response to environmental signals and extreme conditions.
 About 1% of bacteria can develop competence naturally.
 A set of genes are carried by the naturally competent bacteria.
 The genes (DNA) then migrate across the cell membrane naturally and infuse within the recipient’s cell.

 In this type, a transformation is induced artificially by some chemical or physical methods.
 Thus, the transformation process is forced or do not occur naturally.
 Artificial competence can be achieved by both chemical and physical methods.
 The artificial competence can be achieved by the chemical method through the divalent cation method and physical method through the electroporation.